jingieboy/Iris-Species-Prediction/README.md

 # Iris-Species-Prediction
-Using Unsupervised Machine Learning Algorithm (k-means clustering) to classify data each flower to its relative species (Setosa,  Versicolor, Virginica)
+Using Unsupervised Machine Learning Algorithm (k-means clustering) to classify each Iris flower to its relative species (Setosa,  Versicolor, Virginica)

 ## Features Distribution Plot